GuiSquareD3/FollowerAliveStatusPlugin/README.md

 Setting `DebugEnabled = true` prints the raw signals on screen — state, armed flag, hitpoints from both sources with the min/max observed, the follower actor's SNO and world, equipped follower items, and a timestamped log of the last five deaths.
-Useful when lining up the icon, or if the detection ever behaves unexpectedly after a game patch.

-## Verified in game

-Each case below was walked through live with the diagnostic panel open:

-- [x] Follower alive
-- [x] Follower death counted once
-- [x] Revival, with no double count
-- [x] Your own death, counter frozen
-- [x] Follower dismissed, with the town NPCs in range
-- [x] Fast teleport chains between zones

 ## Requirements